sei-dsvoboda/exub/README.md

 Fixed example 104.
 The example comprised function definitions rather than declarations, and both had external linkage.

+Removed redundant casts of the result of malloc and realloc.
+Fixed another instance of misuse of _ in place of *.

 ## Development Rules

 Here are some rules that the examples should comply with: